Maria Della Costa

 Maria Della Costa (born Gentile Maria Marchioro Polloni, 1 January 1926 – 24 January 2015) was a Brazilian theater, movie and TV actress and producer.

 Life

-She was born in Flores da Cunha, a small town of the state of Rio Grande do Sul, into a family of Italian immigrants from the region of Veneto.
-She was immortalized in paintings by Emiliano Di Cavalcanti, Flavio de Carvalho, Guanabarino and Djanira, and in a statue by Victor Brecheret.
+She was born in Flores da Cunha, a small town in the state of Rio Grande do Sul, into a family of Italian immigrants from the region of Veneto.
+She was immortalized in paintings by Emiliano Di Cavalcanti, Flavio de Carvalho, Guanabarino, and Djanira, and in a statue by Victor Brecheret.
 She started her career at 14 years of age, as a fashion model (she is considered the first professional model in Brazil).

 She was married to Sandro Polloni, a theater producer, also of Italian origin.
 Together they founded Teatro Maria Della Costa in São Paulo in a building designed by Oscar Niemeyer and Lúcio Costa.

 After retiring from show business, she owned and managed a small hotel (Coxixo Hotel) in the historical and tourist town of Paraty, Rio de Janeiro.
 She died of a pulmonary edema on January 24, 2015.